MDrawc/StillHaveThem/README.md

 ## Status
 Project is finished.
 Improvements will come.
-If you know, how to make this app faster, more responsive let me know.
+If you have any ideas on how to make this app more responsive, let me know.
 I will be forever grateful.

 ## Built with
 * [ Ruby on Rails ](https://rubyonrails.org) - Server-side web application framework.